treker-mk/website/src/content/faq_en.md

 </details>

 <details>
-  <summary id=hcenters-chart>TBD What does the “Healthcare Center Treatment” graph mean?</summary>
+  <summary id=hcenters-chart>What does the “Healthcare Center Treatment” graph mean?</summary>

 The [graph](/en/stats#hcenters-chart) shows the treatment of suspicions of COVID-19 in healthcare centers (primary health care level).
-You can show data for whole country or TBD select specific regins.
+You can show data for whole country or select specific region.
 Healthcare centers are the first entry point for taking swabs to be tested for the presence of the virus, so an increase in the number of suspicions and referrals to self-isolation may be an early indicator that new outbreaks have occurred.

-TBD The graph thus shows the number of all emergency medical visits (also for other diseases) in healthcare centers (see notes below), the number of suspected cases of COVID-19 based on the number of examinations at the COVID-19 entry point, and all suspicions of infections based on telephone conversation with suspected infected patients.
+The graph thus shows the number of all emergency medical visits (also for other diseases) in healthcare centers (see notes below), the number of suspected cases of COVID-19 based on the number of examinations at the COVID-19 entry point, and all suspicions of infections based on telephone conversation with suspected infected patients.
 Some people may be recorded several times, first by telephone and then during the examination.
 We also show the total number of referrals to self-isolation.

 When reporting the number of tests performed, all tests (including repeated tests) are recorded.
 The number of positive tests therefore includes all positive tests – the same person can be tested several times and counted as positive several times.
 The number of tests performed may therefore be greater than the number of positive tests reported by laboratories (there, each person is recorded only once).
 See also [What does the “Testing” graph tell us?](#test-charts)